arjbingly/T2V_demo/README.md

  - Since computational resources available to me are limited, I have used AnimateDiff-Lightning which is a fast model distilled from the original AnimateDiff SD1.5 v2.
 Said to imporove generation speeds by more than 10x.

+### Other Models

+#### Text2Video-Zero
+This model is similar to the one used as it uses a diffution based model for T2I to create videos.
+However, the AnimateDiff paper which came out after the Text2Video-Zero compares the two models where the AnimateDiff seems to be better in many cases.

+#### Open-Sora
+Open Sora is an Open Source T2V model.
+It seems to be able to produce much higher quality videos with the ability to handle longer prompts but with the downside needing fine-tuning to adhere to any particular style, etc.

 ## UI
 I have also made a simple UI using Streamlit to showcase the model performance.
 ![img_1.png](img_1.png)